Japanese Healthcare System and Health Insurance in Japan

 While Big Pharma is a large stakeholder in the West, leaving limited options for affordable healthcare, newcomers will find that medical services and drugs are heavily regulated in Japan.
 Obviously, this enables even those earning minimum wage to receive proper medical care.

 Japan places a heavy emphasis on preventative health care.
-Foreigners are often surprised to see Japanese people visiting the doctor for something as simple as a small cough.
+Foreigners are often surprised to see locals visiting a doctor in Japan for something as simple as a small cough.
 Labor laws in Japan mandate companies to have yearly health checks for their employees.

-The Japanese healthcare system can initially seem confusing, but once you dive deep, it’s very straightforward.
+The Japanese healthcare system can initially seem confusing, but once you dive deep, it is straightforward.

 Japanese law requires all residents of Japan to be enrolled in medical insurance.